How to access an external drive that's not recognized on a Mac

 Why is my external hard drive not readable on Mac?

-The most common issue is your drive being formatted incorrectly.
+Your external drive not readable on your Mac, because your drive may be formatted incorrectly.
 In this case, you’ll need to change the format of your drive using Disk Utility.
 Other reasons might include issues with the power supply, faulty cable, and your drive being corrupted or broken.

 What does “Corrupt Disk” mean in Disk Utility?

-A hard disk not detected on a Mac or not mounting properly can mean it’s been corrupted.
+“Corrupt Disk” in Disk Utility means a hard disk is not detected on a Mac or is not mounting properly.
 A corrupt disk error usually shows up when your system can’t finish writing to the drive, making the data stored on that drive inaccessible.
 The best way to try to rescue your data is to use data recovery software such as Disk Drill.

 What to do if my Mac shuts down when I connect a hard drive?

-Sometimes, your Mac would shut down if it can’t supply the external drive with the required amount of power.
+If your Mac shuts down when you connect a hard drive, it means your Mac can’t supply the external drive with the required amount of power.
 It’s basically the opposite of the insufficient power supply issue.
 In this case, you might need to connect an extra USB hub or any other source of power.
 If you have an Intel-based Mac, you might also try to reset the SMC.